Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/setting-up-input.md

 Learn how to configure input to suit the needs of your project.

 User input comes in many forms, from keyboard, mouse, gamepads, and more.
-Configuring input means you define the meaning of the controls on your users devices, as well as details such as

-One or two paragraphs: Describe the key themes of the subpages, and link to background context.
-No headings, images, or tables.

-Final paragraph (optional): Links to related documentation the user might be looking for instead.
+The Input System allows you to configure the connection and meaning between controls on your user's physical input devices, and the way your game or app responds to those inputs.

+Once you have set up input, you can then [respond to input](respond-to-input.md).

 | **Topic**                       | **Description**                  |
 | :------------------------------ | :------------------------------- |